lilinmail0523/Image-Stitching/README.md

 The overlapping region of two images.
 </p>

-1. Direct connection: The overlapping region were divided vertically in half, and pasted by the overlapping region of two images which owned the half that is closer to it.
+1. Direct connection: The overlapping region was divided vertically in half, and pasted by the overlapping region of two images which owned the half that was closer to it.
 The results showed that there were some visible seams.

 <p align="center">
 <img src="https://github.com/lilinmail0523/Image-Stitching/blob/main/results/dennyDirectBlending.png" width="50%" height="50%" />